 In cooperation with University Counsel, the Purchasing Office, University Libraries, and Information Technology Services, the ATI Office has established purchasing guidelines that ensure all IT purchases are reviewed for accessibility.
-As such, all IT purchases are expected to conform to the standards and guidelines outlined in the *Information Technology Access Act § 2.2-3500 through § 2.2-3504 of the Code of Virginia, *Section 508 of the Rehabilitation Act, and *WCAG 2.1 Level AA, respectively.
+As such, all IT purchases are expected to conform to the standards and guidelines outlined in the Information Technology Access Act § 2.2-3500 through § 2.2-3504 of the Code of Virginia opens a new window, Section 508 of the Rehabilitation Act opens a new window, and WCAG 2.1 Level AA opens a new window, respectively.

 Sample Procurement Accessibility Language#

 All e-learning and information technology developed, purchased, upgraded or renewed by or for the use of George Mason University shall comply with all applicable University policies, Federal and State laws and regulations including but not limited to Section 508 of the Rehabilitation Act (29 U.S.C.
 794d), the Information Technology Access Act, §§2.2-3500 through 2.2-3504 of the Code of Virginia, as amended, and all other regulations promulgated under Title II of The Americans with Disabilities Act, which are applicable to all benefits, services, programs, and activities provided by or on behalf of the University.
 The Contractor shall also comply with the Web Content Accessibility Guidelines (WCAG) 2.1.